9 Simple Habits to Stop Overthinking and Start Living in the Now

 Accept that you are good enough.
-At any given moment, you are doing your very best for that particular moment.
+At any given moment, you are doing your very best at that particular moment.

 It only sounds like we could have behaved differently.
-But the thing is, we are smarter after we thought of something.
-So before then - we were not that smart.
-Even if we were comparing ourselves with ourselves 5 minutes ago.
+But the thing is, we are always smarter in a hindsight.

 We did what we thought was best at that moment in time.
 Even if we compared ourselves with the self from 5 minutes ago, the latter self is 5 minutes wiser.